codecheckers/certificate-2025-019/README.md

    plot_all_maps_environment(env_no_figures,0)
 ```

-3 figures are created, of which 'Figure 2' is the map of the environment and corresponds to Figure 8 Top Right in the manuscript.
+3 figures are created, of which 'Figure 2' is the map of the environment and corresponds to Subfigure 8 Top Right in the manuscript.
 Note that an earlier version of the software created the figure (in the paper) so it is slightly different.
 The one difference is the map is flipped around the Y-axis

-**To reproduce Figure 4 Bottom Left:**
+**To reproduce Subfigure 8 Bottom Left:**

 ```Matlab
    addpath(genpath('.'))